The Longcase Clock Reference Book

 by

-John A. Robey
+John Robey

 This fully revised and enlarged second edition of The Longcase Clock Reference Book considers all aspects of the longcase clock, from the late seventeenth century to the Victorian era.